MiahDrao97/interop_experiments/README.md

 Generally the parsing algorithm looks like this:
 1. Open JSON file (leaving it open).
 2. Parse until the "events" field is found (see expected schemea: we're expecting an array of objects that we'll parse from there).
 3. Lazily load each scan.
-Each reader implements `IEnumerable<ScanData>`, where each `MoveNext()` call on the resulting `Enumerator<ScanData>` simply parses the next scan object.
+Each reader implements `IEnumerable<ScanResult>`, where each `MoveNext()` call on the resulting `Enumerator<ScanResult>` simply parses the next scan object.
-4. Dispose, which closes the file.
+4. Dispose, which closes the file and frees resources.

+Both readers implement the same interface, `IIvMtrFeedReader.cs`, which simply is `IEnumerable<ScanResult>` and `IDisposable`.
-The C# reader is implemented in `CsharpIvMtrReader.cs`.
-The Zig reader is platform-invokved through `ZigIvMtrReader.cs`.
+The C# reader is implemented in `CsharpIvMtrFeedReader.cs`.
+The Zig reader is platform-invokved through `ZigIvMtrFeedReader.cs`.
 It expects `"open"`, `"close"`, and `"nextScan"` entry points in `zig_lib.dll`.
 The zig implementation is in the `lib` directory.
 The entry points are defined in `/lib/src/root.zig`.
 Build configuration is defined in `/lib/build.zig`.